R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 ![**sudoreplay** output](src/img07.png "Check the TSID for the 'apt update' command")

-First of all, point out that the list of recorded **sudo** commands has indeed logged its two latest activities.
-Next, read the `TSID` from the `apt update` entry, `00000I` (§), and replay the activity just as it was printed in the terminal!
+First of all, point out that the list of recorded **sudo** commands has indeed logged its two latest activities, as requested in the project document.
+Next, read the `TSID` from the `apt update` entry, in this case `00000I` (§), and replay the activity just as it was printed in the terminal!
 > sudo sudeoreplay -d /var/log/sudo 00000I (§)
 - You can pause the action by pressing the space bar; any key to resume.
-- Convince the evaluator that you are watching a recording, ***not reenacting*** `apt update`, by printing the contents of that particular "movie" with `sudo ls /var/log/sudo/00/00/0I/` and `sudo cat /var/log/sudo/00/00/0I/ttyout`.
-A more persuasive case can be made with the command `sudo date`.
-Its replay will output the ***stored*** date and time.
-And an ***even more*** jaw-dropping demonstration can be made by typing into a text file, `sudo vi test.txt` (§)(†) and replaying that movie.
-In this case, the user's input is stored in `ttyin`.
+- Convince the evaluator that you are watching a real-time recording, ***not reenacting*** `apt update`, by printing the contents of that particular "movie" with `sudo ls /var/log/sudo/00/00/0I/` (§) and `sudo cat /var/log/sudo/00/00/0I/ttyout` (§).
+- A more persuasive case can be made with the command `sudo date`.
+Its replay will output the same ***stored*** date and time.
+Use `sudo sudoreplay -d /var/log/sudo -l command date` to figure the `TSID`.
+- And an ***even more*** jaw-dropping demonstration can be made by typing into a text file, `sudo vi test.txt` (§)(†) and replaying that motion picture.
+Recall that the instructions request us to archive both the outputs ***and*** the inputs.
+The latter are stored in the session's `ttyin` folder.
+We can replay all the keystrokes, including our fumbling with **vi**'s interface, with `sudo sudoreplay -d /var/log/sudo -f ttyin 0000XX` (§).
+[Evidently, supply the pertinent `TSID`.]

 #### B.5.f UFW